(Disclosure: Some of the links below may be affiliate links)

 This step is optional, but it may make sense for some people to have a margin of safety in their plan.
 There are several reasons to introduce some more safety.

 First, you may live much longer than expected.
 This is not a bad thing, of course.
 But if you have planned for 40 years and live 60 years, your plan may fail.

 Second, we must remember that this data is based on historical results.
 These simulations have worked for 150 years.
 And I am confident they will work in the future.
 But maybe they will perform slightly worse?

 Third, your expenses may change.
 If you have not planned for your expenses and they increase after retirement, your effective withdrawal rate may be higher than you thought.

 So, adding a little margin of safety to your retirement plan may not be a bad thing.
 There are several ways to add a margin of safety:

 - Lower your withdrawal rate at the end

 - Plan for more years for your retirement

 - Increase your target success rate and worst durations

 Of course, you should not go over the top with your margin of safety.
-In the end, most early retirees will end up with significantly more money than they started with.
+Ultimately, most early retirees will have significantly more money than they started with.
 So, if you lower your withdrawal rate from 3.5% to 2.5%, you will have to accumulate significantly more money, and you will probably end up with a ton of money at the end of your retirement.